 - Heading to a new home

 - New baby

 Stress lowers the immune system of a cat and lowers its defenses which leads to hair not laying flat or rough hair.

 Although cats are great at grooming themselves, there are some kinds of cats that would need frequent grooming from their owners to keep their coats healthy.

 This could be a result of their breed.
 For instance, cats with long hair will need some assistance in keeping their coat healthy and clean.
 Failure to do this may result in their coat becoming mated and would result in illness as a result of bacteria and parasites.

 How Do You Care For A Cat’s Fur?

 To prevent your cat’s fur from having a rough look and ensuring it lays flat, thick and lustrous, there are a few things you can do.
 You can also use these for daily cat maintenance.

 Ensure you offer your high-quality cat meals or at least those with adequate nutrient requirements.
 Lots of brands sold commercially are made to provide your cat with all the critical nutrients which can help develop its immunity and keep its fur healthy.

-You equally need to consider other factors before you decide the kind of meal you offer your cat.
-If your cat is old, or a kitten, or perhaps it has issues with digestion or sick, you may have to alter its diet to suit its condition.
+You equally need to consider other factors before you decide on the kind of meal you offer your cat.
+If your cat is old, or a kitten, or perhaps it has issues with digestion or is sick, you may have to alter its diet to suit its condition.